-Simple History is a UK based website offering books and videos to bring history to life.
+Simple History is a UK-based website offering books and videos to bring history to life.
 Their animated videos bring to life world histories from Tokugawa Japan to the American Revolution, all the way to the collapse of the Soviet Union.
-Created for children, the series are great summaries of events and antiquities from around the world.
+Created for children, the series has great summaries of events and antiquities from around the world.

 engVid is a great resource for free English video lessons across topics such as business English, IELTS, speaking, slang, and vocabulary.
-Over 1400 lessons are available from real language teachers and split into 3 levels: beginners, intermediate and advanced students.
+Over 1400 lessons are available from real language teachers and split into 3 levels: beginner, intermediate, and advanced.
 Their resources center also offers great downloadable materials for both teachers and students.

 18. Rachel’s English

 Rachel’s English is a very popular English learning website with over 400 videos to help students improve their spoken English and listening comprehension.
 Rachel hosts all videos herself and is highly respected for her English teaching skills.

 Check out more about how to use educational videos in your classroom at Effective Educational Videos In The Classroom

 Complete Solutions to Educational Videos

 Together the sites above offer a few thousand free educational videos that are usable in the classroom.
 However, no one source or even a collection of many sources has everything a teacher needs to find all the videos they would use.